 Mathematics classes are graded on achievement from Year 8 onwards and are named from highest (8MMA1) to lowest (8MMA6).
-The different Maths classes study varying amounts of the Stage 5 Mathematics continuum.
-For example, 9 and 10MMA1 aim to cover the whole of Stages 5.1, 5.2 and 5.3, including some of the optional topics, while 9 and 10MMA6 only cover Stage 5.1.
-Each class seeks to extend the students as far as possible, but there is a significant increase in complexity, pace and quantity of work covered between consecutive classes.
+The different Mathematics classes study varying amounts of the Stage 5 Mathematics continuum.
+For example, 9MMA1 and 10MMA1 aim to cover the whole of Stages 5.1, 5.2 and 5.3, including some of the optional topics, while 9MMA8 and 10MMA8 only cover Stage 5.1.
+Each class seeks to extend the students as far as possible, but there is a significant increase in complexity, pace and quantity of work covered as the classes increase in ability.